-Our decisions have been taken in line with guidance from the government and Public Health, to ensure the maximum safety of the general public.
+Our decisions have been taken in line with guidance from the government and Public Health, to ensure the maximum safety of everyone.

-For details on support available outside of and to complement the work of Stockport Mind, and other key links and information, please click here.
+For details on support available from other services which complements the work of Stockport Mind – as well as other key links and information – please click here.

 We are still available for anyone (you do not have to have been a user of our services) to phone for support during our standard opening hours.
 If you can’t get through right away, please leave a message and we will get back to you – 0161 480 7393.